 We found four randomised controlled trials comparing Treatment A with Treatment B in a total of 811 women undergoing ART.
-The evidence is current to June 20XX.

-Kev results
+Main results

 Only one trial comparing Treatment A with Treatment B was well designed and was included in the analysis for live birth.
-This study did not provide enough evidence to show whether there is a difference in the chance of live birth; the quality of the evidence was low.
+This study did not provide enough evidence to show whether there is a difference in live birth.

 Two well designed studies were included in the analysis for multiple pregnancy.
 This showed that Treatment A compared to Treatment B may reduce the risk of multiple pregnancy in women undergoing ART.
-Data were lacking on other adverse effects.

-The evidence suggests that if the chance of live birth following Treatment B is assumed to be 34%, then the chance following Treatment A would be 27% to 55%.
-It also suggests that if the chance of multiple pregnancy following Treatment B is 13%, then the chance following Treatment A would be 0% to 3%.
+The evidence suggests that if the chance of live birth following Treatment B is assumed to be 34%, then the chance following Treatment A would be between 27% and 55%.
+It also suggests that if the chance of multiple pregnancy following Treatment B is 13%, then the chance following Treatment A would be between 0% and 3%.